 - Apply the roles and policies to Kubernetes masters and workers as indicated in the above chart.

-- EC2 instances must also be labeled with the key
+- Label the EC2 instances with the key

 - In addition to your existing install flags the cloud provider flag

 - The cloud provider can also be enabled post-install through the UCP config.
 The

 ucp-agentneeds to be updated to propogate the new config, as described in UCP configuration file.